+Winter is a tricky time for car seats.
 As a general rule, bulky clothing, including winter coats and snowsuits, should not be worn underneath the harness of a car seat.

 Note: The tips below are appropriate for all ages.
 In fact, wearing a puffy coat yourself with the seat belt is not a best practice because it adds space between your body and the seat belt.

-Store the carrier portion of infant seats inside the house when not in use.
+- Store the carrier portion of infant seats inside the house when not in use.
 Keeping the seat at room temperature will reduce the loss of the child's body heat in the car.

-Dress your child in thin layers.
-Start with close-fitting layers on the bottom, like tights, leggings, and long-sleeved bodysuits.
+- Dress your child in thin layers.
+Start with close-fitting layers on the bottom, like tights, leggings or long-sleeved bodysuits.
 Then add pants and a warmer top, like a sweater or thermal-knit shirt.
 Your child can wear a thin fleece jacket over the top.
 In very cold weather, long underwear is also a warm and safe layering option.

-Don't forget hats, mittens, and socks or booties.
+- Don't forget hats, mittens and socks or booties.
 These help keep kids warm without interfering with car seat straps.
 If your child is a thumb sucker, consider half-gloves with open fingers or keep an extra pair or two of mittens handy—once they get wet they'll make your child colder rather than warmer.

-Tighten the straps of the car seat harness.
+- Tighten the straps of the car seat harness.
 Even if your child looks snuggly bundled up in the car seat, multiple layers may make it difficult to tighten the harness enough.
 If you can pinch the straps of the car seat harness, then it needs to be tightened to fit snugly against your child's chest.

-Use a car seat cover ONLY if it does not have a layer under the baby.
-Nothing should ever go underneath your child's body or between her body and the harness straps.
-Be sure to leave baby's face uncovered to avoid trapped air and re-breathing.
+- Use a car seat cover ONLY if it does not have a layer under the baby.
+Nothing bulky should ever go underneath your child's body or between their body and the harness straps.
+Be sure to leave your baby's face uncovered to avoid trapped air and suffocation.
 Many retailers carry car seat bundling products that are

-Remember, if the item did not come with the car seat, it has not been crash tested and may interfere with the protection provided in a crash.
+- Remember, if the item did not come with the car seat, it has not been crash tested and may interfere with the protection provided in a crash.
 Never use sleeping bag inserts or other stroller accessories in the car seat.

-Pack an emergency bag for your car.
+- Pack an emergency bag for your car.
 Keep extra blankets, dry clothing, hats and gloves, and non-perishable snacks in your car in case of an on-road emergency or your child gets wet on a winter outing.